Learn All About

 Symmetrical Tonic Neck Reflex (STNR)

 The STNR is also triggered by a change in head position.
-When the head extends the arms extend and the legs flex.
-When the head flexes, the arms flex and the legs extend.
-Babies use this reflex when they are crawling.
-It helps develop their muscle and visual skills.
+When the head extends, the arms extend, and the legs flex.
+When the head flexes, the arms flex, and the legs extend.
+Babies use this reflex when they are crawling, as it helps develop muscle tone and visual skills.

 Common STNR Symptoms